 Here, we will explore the clinical studies focusing on the mechanism behind Lion's mane neurogenesis.
 In addition, we will explore the connection between Lion's mane mushrooms, their ability to boost neurite outgrowth, and their positive impact on mental health and overall cognition.

 Lion's Mane (Hericium erinaceus) has been used in traditional Chinese medicine to benefit cognitive function and brain health.
-Moreover, recent research suggests that Lion's Mane may promote neurogenesis.
+Moreover, recent research suggests that Lion's Mane may promote neurogenesis, which boosts nerve growth.

 Below, we will look at how the health benefits of Lion's Mane encourage nerve and brain cell growth, improving brain function in humans:

 Two primary bioactive compounds in Lion's Mane—erinacines and hericenones—are believed to cross the blood-brain barrier, stimulating the production of nerve growth factors (NGFs) and brain-derived neurotrophic factors (BDNF).
 NGF and BDNF are essential for the survival and growth of neurons in the brain.

 One research study(1) determined that hericenones and erinacines isolated from Lion's mane mushrooms induced NGF synthesis in the nerve cells.
 This research supports that supplementation with Lion's mane extract (also known as yamabushitake) could promote the production of brain cells and neurons.

 Studies in humans and rats suggest that NGF and BDNF are produced in the brain's hippocampus and are essential for improved memory, learning, and neuroprotection following brain injury.

 Read More: See how Lion's Mane promotes memory by promoting neurogenesis.

 2. Encourages The Proliferation Of Neural Stem Cells